Selective Randomization Inference for Adaptive Experiments: Computation

-In \Cref{sec:rejection.sampling}, we discuss the rejection sampling method, which is practically convenient but may consume exceedingly high computation time when the probability of the event conditioned on is small.
-Markov chain Monte Carlo (MCMC) algorithms could potentially be much more efficient but require the construction of a suitable Markov Chain and careful tuning. \Cref{tab:computation.algorithm} provides a summary of the two computation methods.
+In the following, we introduce two Monte Carlo sampling schemes: (1) rejection sampling and (2) the random walk Metropolis-Hastings (RWM) sampler from the class of Markov Chain Monte Carlo (MCMC) algorithms.
+While the former is easy to implement and does not require hyper-parameter tuning, it may be computationally expensive.
+The latter generates samples more efficiently but requires careful choice of hyper-parameters and access to the randomization distribution of $Z$ conditional on some entries of $Z$.
+Therefore, we recommend rejection sampling when the success probability of generating a feasible sample is not exceptionally low and the RWM sampler otherwise.

-\subsubsection{Rejection Sampling}
+\subsection{Rejection Sampling}

-Rejection sampling starts with the random selection of a treatment vector $\treatment^*$ from $\treatmentSpace$ following the actual randomization mechanism without any conditioning.
-If $\treatment^* \in \treatmentSpace_{s,g}$, the generated treatment $\treatment^*$ is accepted; otherwise, $\treatment^*$ is rejected.
-This process continues until the desired number of samples is reached.
-The algorithm is summarized in \Cref{algo:rejection.sampling}.
+Rejection sampling is a versatile procedure that allows for arbitrary treatment assignment schemes and conditioning events.
+In every step of the algorithm, we generate a sample $Z^*$ from the non-selective randomization distribution $\Prob(Z=\cdot \mid R,X_R,Y_R(\cdot))$.
+If $Z^*$ is feasible, i.e.\ $Z^* \in \calZ_{S(Z),G(Z)}$, we accept it; otherwise, $Z^*$ is rejected.
+We repeat this process until the desired number of $M$ samples is reached.
+The pseudocode of this process is summarized in \Cref{algo:rejection.sampling}.

-Suppose the success probability $\Prob(\treatment^* \in \treatmentSpace_{s,g})$ equals $q$, then the expected number of draws required to obtain one acceptable treatment is $1/q$.
-When $q$ is extremely small, potentially scaling exponentially with the number of randomized units, the expected number of $Z^*$ attempted can be considerably high.
-This computational challenge is illustrated through simulations in \Cref{sec:simulation-study}: In the trials where only one subgroup is selected, the conditional randomization test with rejection sampling takes around 150 times of the computation time compared to the randomization test without conditioning; in other words, roughly only one out of 150 proposals is accepted.
+Rejection sampling is a simple and flexible algorithm, but it may entail considerable computational costs.
+Suppose the success probability $\Prob(\treatment^* \in \treatmentSpace_{S(Z),G(Z)} \mid R,X_R,Y_R(\cdot),Z)$ equals $p_0$; then the expected number of draws required to obtain one acceptable treatment is $1/p_0$.
+When $p_0$ is extremely small (potentially scaling exponentially with the number of randomized units), the expected number of candidates that need to be generated to produce one accepted sample can be considerably high.
+We encountered this computational challenge in the simulations in \Cref{sec:simulation-study} as well: In the trials where only one subgroup is selected, the conditional randomization test with rejection sampling takes around 150 times longer than the Monte Carlo approximation of the randomization test without conditioning; in other words, roughly only one out of 150 proposals is accepted.

-\subsubsection{Random Walk Metropolis-Hastings Algorithm}
+\subsection{Random Walk Metropolis-Hastings Algorithm}

-We describe a general random walk Metropolis-Hastings algorithm \parencite{metropolis1953equation} to compute the p-value.
-The algorithm can be significantly simplified for treatment assignments where at each stage a completely randomized design or a Bernoulli trial is conducted given the selection in the previous stages, see \Cref{exam:CRD} and \Cref{exam:Bernoulli.trial} below.